hk-dev13/doc-envoyou/docs/guides/supabase-integration.md

 # Supabase Integration Guide

-This guide shows how to pair EnvoyOU API data with Supabase for storage, auth, and real-time features.
+This guide shows how to pair Envoyou API data with Supabase for storage, auth, and real-time features.

 ## Use Cases
 - Persist selected measurements for historical analytics.